-Lessons learned from experts interviewed for this story:
+Here are the lessons learned from experts interviewed for this story.

 1. Try to consolidate multiple projects into a big one.

 Dana Bergeman, CEO of construction management company Bergeman Group, says many condo associations and unit owners look at infrastructure improvements as individual projects, but many can be consolidated.
 For example, combining a fire alarm or fire sprinkler project and a re-piping project can save condo owners money because contractors won’t have to open the walls as many times – which also means less disruption to owners and tenants.

 “From my perspective, building after building, if I could just get them to just do a good modernization project and tackle most of these things at once, they would literally save themselves millions and millions of dollars,” he says.
 “But no one will do it.
 And no one wants to do it because no one has the money, and no one wants to have to face the reality of going out and taking out a loan.”